radiomime/dotfiles/README.md

-Ethan Wright Dot Files with Setup </br>
+Ethan Wright dotfiles with setup </br>

-All dot files are stored in the conf/ directory of this repo.
+All dotfiles are stored in the conf/ directory of this repo.
 Current list includes
 * bashrc
 * vim